Matija Marinić

 Matija Marinić (born 24 December 1990) is a Croatian slalom canoeist who has competed at the international level since 2006.
-Matija competed in the C1 event at the 2020 Summer Olympics, finishing 11th.
+Marinić competed at the 2020 Summer Olympics in Tokyo finishing in 11th in the C1 event.
+He also competed at the 2024 Summer Olympics in Paris, finishing 8th in the C1 event and 32nd in kayak cross.
 He is from Zagreb and is coached by 1992 Olympian Stjepan Perestegi.

 Personal life

 Matija married Tea Budimir, a physiotherapist, in 2016 and has a child named Marko.
 He is from Rijeka on the Kvarner Gulf and currently lives in Croatia's capital city, Zagreb.
 He completes most of his training on the Sava River in his home town but spends a significant proportion of his time at the Tacen Whitewater Course in nearby Ljubljana, making it somewhat of a home course for him and other Croatian slalom canoeists.

 Career

 Junior

 Matija began paddling in 1997 with Kajak Kanu Klub Zagreb after transitioning from water polo.
 He made his international debut in 2006 aged 15, competing at the Junior European Championships and Junior World Championships in Nottingham and Solkan, respectively.
 He finished 27th at both events.

 In 2008 Matija made the finals at both junior international events, finishing 10th at the Europeans (after incurring a 50-second penalty) and 6th at the Worlds.
 During this time he also competed at the U23 level, finishing 8th in C1 team at the Europeans in 2007 and 2008.
 Matija competed in several World Cups as a Junior and achieved a 15th place at the 2008 event on his "home" course in Tacen.